 - Content editing: When you are involved in content editing, the work is much more intensive.
 You might need to add things that were left out or re-write sections of content.
 This takes copy editing to the next level and can include some level of content creation along with making corrections.

 Your first job is to figure out which type of editing will be done.
 The harder the work, the more you should charge.

 Hourly?
 Or Per-Page?

 Once you figure out what type of work you will be doing, you need to figure out how you will charge.
 If you charge hourly, often the difficulty takes care of itself.
 After all, the more intense your efforts, the longer it will take, and the more the job will pay.
 A beginning editor can expect to charge right around $20 an hour.
-However, an experienced content editor can charge more, as much as $50 to $85 an hour.
+However, an experienced content editor can charge more, as much as $50 to $85 an hour (or even more, depending on what you're doing).
 Even as a proofreader, after you have established yourself, you can charge $25 – $35 an hour.

 Image source: The Land via Wikimedia Commons

 141 thoughts on “How Should You Charge for Freelance Editing?”

 I am finding that figuring out how much to charge for self-employment is among the most difficult parts of the whole process.
 Being paid for your time and not driving away customers is difficult, since the business I am starting is in tax preparation.
 The free programs are generally okay, but I find they each seem to have their quirks.
 The large franchises charge a premium based on their overhead and franchise costs.
 The do-it-yourself programs are nice, but if the user has a concept error, their only assistance is someone on the other end of a phone, reading from a playbook.